Daisies (film)

 Marie II on the bed, showcasing the fragmented mise-en-scène of the film.

-Daisies (Sedmikrásky) is a 1966 Czechoslovak postmodern satirical comedy film written and directed by Věra Chytilová.
-Widely regarded as a milestone of the Czechoslovak New Wave movement, the film follows two young women, both named Marie (played by Jitka Cerhová and Ivana Karbanová), as they engage in a series of bizarre and anarchic pranks.
+Daisies (Sedmikrásky) is a 1966 Czechoslovak satirical comedy film, co-written and directed by Věra Chytilová.
+Widely regarded as a milestone of the Czechoslovak New Wave, the film follows two young women, both named Marie (played by Jitka Cerhová and Ivana Karbanová), as they engage in a series of bizarre, rebellious and anarchic pranks.
 Originally conceived as a satire of bourgeois decadence, the film critiques societal norms and those who rigidly adhere to rules.
 Chytilová described the film as "a necrologue about a negative way of life."
 Daisies also subverts traditional gender stereotypes, redefining its heroines on their own terms.
 The film is noted for its critique of Communism, censorship, and patriarchy, and it was banned from theaters and export in the Czechoslovak Socialist Republic.

 Plot

 The film opens with a title sequence alternating between shots of a spinning flywheel and wartime footage of airplanes strafing and bombing the ground.
 (Note: The shots of the airplanes are US Navy footage filmed in the Pacific Theater during World War II.)

 The story begins with Marie I and Marie II sitting in bathing suits.
 Their movements are accompanied by creaking sounds, and their dialogue is delivered robotically.
 They conclude that since the world is "spoiled," they will also become spoiled.
 (Note: The DVD translates this as "bad" rather than "spoiled".)

 The two Maries are later seen dancing in front of a tree bearing various types of fruit.
 (Note: Resembling the tree of the knowledge of good and evil.)
 After Marie II eats a peach, they return to their apartment.
 Marie I goes on a date with an older man, but Marie II interrupts, claiming to be Marie I's sister.
 She mocks the man, consumes large amounts of food, and disrupts his romantic advances.
 The trio eventually goes to a train station, where Marie I briefly boards the train with the man before sneaking off to return home with Marie II.

 The Maries then visit a Prague nightclub, where they disrupt a 1920s-style dance performance and irritate the patrons with their drunken behavior.
 Later, Marie II attempts suicide by filling their apartment with gas but fails because she leaves a window open.
 Marie I scolds her for wasting gas.

 In subsequent scenes, the Maries manipulate men for food and entertainment.
 They flirt with a man to secure a free meal, cry when he leaves, and then burst into laughter.
 Marie II visits a butterfly collector who professes his love for her, but she remains indifferent and only asks for food.
 The two also rob a friendly female bathroom attendant.